-Many family photographers offer mini sessions on certain dates through the year (you can find out about mine here.)
+Many family photographers offer shorter sessions (often called mini sessions) on certain dates through the year.
 Mini sessions tend to be shorter than a custom session, and will usually include a fixed number of prints and/or digital files.
 Usually the photographer running the mini session will choose the location, date and available time slots and will photograph a number of families on one day.

 Mini sessions can offer a significant saving – essentially you’re sharing the cost of the photographer’s time with a number of other families – and can be a good solution for your family if you’re just looking for a handful of photos.
 Some of my mini session clients come back multiple times a year, as the reduced costs mean they can update their family photographs more frequently.

 3. Share the cost of the photo shoot with other family members